ciarancoffey/chef-home-infra/README.md

 ##Doing tests

 We can't run tests against arch yet, as support for arch in kitchen is minimal.
 We can run our tests on ubuntu though.
+Arch can be a chef-client though, so the final output is the same.

 Some tests are in bats, and live under `./test/integration/default/bats/`